usnistgov/ARIAC/docs/getting_started/installation.rst

   :class: attention

     ARIAC 2023 is built for ROS2 Galactic running on Ubuntu 20.04 (Focal Fossa).
-    It is not compatible with ROS2 Foxy or Ubuntu 18.04.

     - See the `ROS2 Galactic installation instructions <https://docs.ros.org/en/galactic/Installation.html>`_ for more information.